ISRO scripts history with successful commercial mission LVM3-M2 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “LVM3 M2/OneWeb India-1 mission is completed successfully.
 All the 36 satellites have been placed into intended orbits. @NSIL_India @OneWeb,” ISRO said in a tweet, minutes after Somanath announced that 16 satellites have been placed in the desired orbits while the rest would take some more time.

-All the 36 satellites were injected into the orbits around 75 minutes after the rocket blasted off from the spaceport here.
+All the 36 satellites were injected into the orbits around 75 minutes after the rocket blasted off from the Sriharikota spaceport at 12.07 am.

 Addressing the gathering at the Mission Control Centre, Somanath said the festival celebrations started at Satish Dhawan Space Centre as LVM3 and its very first commercial mission have accomplished the orbit very accurately.